ckormanyos/real-time-cpp/readme.md

 We will now consider, for instance, building the reference application for one of the supported ARM(R) targets with CMake.
 The pattern is shown below.

-In this case, we need to identify the line:
+In this case, we need to identify the following make options:

 ```
 -DTRIPLE=avr -DTARGET=avr
 ```

-and switch these options to the right ones for the ARM(R) target being built
+Switch these options to the ones intended for the `stm32f446` ARM(R)-based target being built.

 ```
 -DTRIPLE=arm-none-eabi -DTARGET=stm32f446
 ```

-Let's clarify this in order to run a CMake build for `stm32f446` (i.e., ST Microelectronics(R) STM32F446 ARM(R) featuring Cortex(TM)-M4).
+Let's clarify the commands in their entirety in order to run a CMake build for `stm32f446` (i.e., ST Microelectronics(R) STM32F446 ARM(R) featuring Cortex(TM)-M4).

 ```sh